 Robert J. FrymanPartner

-Robert J. Fryman is a partner in the firm’s Construction and Litigation Practice Groups.
+Robert J. Fryman is a Partner of the firm and serves as Chair of its Construction Law Practice Group.
 With over 25 years of commercial litigation and transactional experience, Mr. Fryman’s practice focuses on construction and surety law, representing owners, developers, general contractors, specialty trade subcontractors, design professionals and sureties in matters ranging from project development and contract negotiation through construction administration, claims, disputes and litigation.

 Mr. Fryman has successfully litigated matters in state and federal courts regarding public and private improvement construction projects, claims and disputes, performance and payment bond disputes, completion and takeover agreements and indemnity/salvage actions.
 Mr. Fryman’s transactional practice includes commercial and residential development contract preparation, review, negotiation and counseling of clients in contract performance and administration matters, aided by his experience in having successfully litigated or resolved claims and disputes arising in these types of matters.